aVeryGreenBanana/Visual-Polls-For-Twitch-and-Youtube-Streams/README.md

 # Visual-Polls-For-Twitch-and-Youtube-Streams

 Creates a visual for polls you'd like to conduct on twitch.
 However, these questions need to be implemented in advance.
 There is no connection to the poll system within Twitch/Youtube

-A Basic Demonstration: https://twitter.com/VGreenBanana/status/1680265478244298754?s=20 Once the program is runnin, the pygame window/first poll is started by typing +start into twitch/youtube chat
+A Basic Demonstration: https://twitter.com/VGreenBanana/status/1680265478244298754?s=20

+Once the program is running, the pygame window/first poll is started by typing +start into twitch/youtube chat
 ![image](https://github.com/aVeryGreenBanana/Visual-Polls-For-Twitch-and-Youtube-Streams/assets/94240128/912c3f1c-9494-41b9-8b51-f4da54761025)
 When a vote occurs, the visuals will update to show the change
 ![image](https://github.com/aVeryGreenBanana/Visual-Polls-For-Twitch-and-Youtube-Streams/assets/94240128/8c81ca84-85de-4266-be12-80c94d51167a)